kitnato/neverquest/src/data/manual.md

 The effect gradually wears off as maximum health is restored over time, during which all healing effects can only restore health up to the currently-reduced maximum.

 Monsters won't exhibit poison until later [wilderness](#wilderness) stages.
-Once poisoned, there is also a chance for certain monsters to inflict [blight](#blight), depending on the stage.
+Once poisoned, there is also a chance for certain monsters to inflict [blight](#blight).

 This effect can be cured by an [antidote](#antidote).
 It can also be avoided if an attack is successfully [deflected](#deflection).

 #### Recovery

 Recovery occurs when the character is dealt damage, halting regeneration of [reserves](#reserves) and the [attack meter](#attack-rate).
-Its duration is determined by the [recovery rate](#recovery-rate).
+Its duration is determined by the [recovery rate](#recovery-rate), but only for the character.

 It functions similarly to its counterpart [stagger](#stagger).

 #### Stagger

 When staggered, the monster will not be able to attack for a certain duration.
-It functions similarly to its counterpart [recovery](#recovery).
+It functions similarly to its counterpart [recovery](#recovery), but only for monsters.

 The overall [stagger chance](#stagger-chance) statistic is determined by the current gear ([shields](#shields) and [blunt weapons](#blunt-weapon)).
 The [stagger duration](#stagger-duration) is determined by the [Might](#might) mastery.

 Staggering is only possible after acquiring the [Traumatology](#traumatology) skill.

-### Buffs

-Temporary or permanent status effects that boost or improve the character or monster that are granted by [trinkets](#trinkets).

 ## Settings

-These are accessible via the "?" menu on the page header.
-They allow the activation and deactivation of certain global features.
+These are accessible via the page header.
+They allow the activation and deactivation of certain gameplay features.

-### NSFW mode

-Default: off.
-Toggles the generation of not-safe-for-work words when generating monster and item names.

-### Show damage per second (DPS)

-Default: off.
-Toggles DPS information for the character, gear and monster.

-### Auto-equip new items
+### Low health warning

+Toggles a popover warning to prompt a retreat when the character's [health](#health) drops below 33% of its maximum.

 Default: on.

+### Confirmation of risky choices

+Toggles between hiding and showing modals that confirm certain choices that are seen to be detrimental to gameplay for a beginner, such as leaving the [caravan](#caravan) when not purchasing anything from the [merchant](#merchant) in the first few levels.

+Default: on.

+### Auto-equip new gear

-Toggles the automatic equipping of weapons, armor, shields and potions once they are acquired.
+Toggles the automatic equipping of [weapons](#weapons), [armor](#armor) and [shields](#shields) once they are acquired.
 Cannot be set to off until the [knapsack](#knapsack) is acquired.

-### Low health warning

 Default: on.
-Toggles a popover warning to prompt a retreat when the character's health drops below 33% of its maximum.

-### Show all elements
+### Show damage per second (DPS)

+Toggles DPS displays for the character, weapons and [monster](#monster).

 Default: off.

+### Show gear comparisons

+Toggles icons in the [gear](#gear) details overlays that indicate upgrades or downgrades for each of the properties.

+Default: on.

+### Show gear level

+Toggles between showing and hiding the power level of the gear.

+Default: off.

+### NSFW mode

+Toggles the generation of not-safe-for-work words when generating monster [wilderness](#wilderness) and [item](#item) names.

+Default: off.

+### Show everything

-Once toggled, all elements of the UI will be shown at once instead of being unlocked gradually as gameplay progresses and features become relevant.
+Once toggled, all elements of the UI will be shown at once instead of being unlocked gradually as gameplay progresses and become relevant.
 Suitable for veteran players starting a new run.